priedejm/Pi-that-folds-your-clothes/README.md

 So right now This code just runs on a servo if hooked up correctly.

+Try and add as much software as hardware per meeting

 I think this would be a good place to track progress to put it our sprint template. so....